The Chomsky-Sch\"utzenberger Theorem for Quantitative Context-Free Languages: Equivalence of WCFG and WPDA

 \section{Equivalence of WCFG and WPDA}

-A classical result says that a language $L$ is context-free if, and only if $L$ is accepted by a pushdown automaton.
-This was extended to algebraic series and weighted pushdown automata with weights taken in semirings in \cite[Cor.
-14.16]{kuisal86}.
-The goal of this section is to prove the following generalization to arbitrary unital valuation monoids.
+A classical result says that a language $L$ is context-free iff $L$ is accepted by a pushdown automaton.
+This was extended to algebraic series and weighted pushdown automata with weights taken in semirings in \cite{kuisal86}.
+The goal of this small section is to prove the generalization to arbitrary unital valuation monoids.